SnoupS/Unity-Style-Guide/README.md

-# Production Guide for Solo Game Developement
+# Production Guide for Solo Game Development

-This guide collects ideas, tools and resources for the entire game production process - from first idea to final release - and can serve as a blueprint for beginners, or as an interesting insight into my personal developement process for [GHOSTS & GLITTER](https://www.youtube.com/@ghostsnglitter).
-It is created alongside my first game projects and will therefore be updated regularly - any input from experts is appreciated!
+This guide collects ideas, tools and resources for the entire game development process - from the first idea to the final release.
+It can serve as a blueprint for beginners or as an interesting insight into my personal process at [GHOSTS & GLITTER](https://www.youtube.com/@ghostsnglitter).
+Created alongside my first game project, it will be updated regularly - any input from experts is welcome!

-In detail, this guide will cover the different `Phases of Game Developement`, with specific information on the different goals, used tools, strategies for organization, as well as learning material and useful resources.
+In detail, this guide will cover the different `Phases of Game Development`, with specific information on the different goals, tools used, strategies for organisation, as well as learning material and useful resources.

 <a name="concept-phase"></a>
 ## Concept Phase